 My favorite is ZKM because they often talk about topics important for the awareness and progress of society.

-Take a stroll along the biggest shopping city streets including Ilica (view map), Radićeva (view map) and Cvjetni trg (view map).
-If you prefer shopping centers, go to Avenue Mall, a shopping center in the city, or visit shopping centers outside of the city (King Cross Jankomir, City Center One West).
+Take a stroll along the biggest shopping city streets, including Ilica (view map), Radićeva (view map) and Cvjetni trg (view map).
+If you prefer shopping centers, go to Avenue Mall, a shopping center in the city, or visit shopping centers outside of the city (King Cross Jankomir or City Center One West).

 Most of us use the tram to get from point A to point B. Why not use it to tour the city?
 I enjoy taking a tram tour around the city while raining.
 This is an excellent way to explore and discover new parts of the city while staying dry.

 Take a tram until the end of the line and then make a loop.
-For good sightseeing, jump into the trams 3, 6, 7, 14, and 17 and you’ll cover the whole city.
+For good sightseeing, jump onto trams 3, 6, 7, 14, and 17, and you will cover the whole city.
 Or get off at a random stop and wander through an entirely new neighborhood.
 Just make sure you avoid rush hours because crowds will dampen the fun.
-[Read: ZET – Zagreb’s public transportation system]

 Arrange a time in advance or join an existing team on arrival.
 While you are there, you can also reward yourself with a brand new board game for your collection and play it with your friends the next time it rains.

 It can be so easy to just stay at home when it rains.
 Now you know that’s not the only option, so we encourage you to get out and about in the coming raining months.

 - 5 ways to connect with Croatian craft beer culture (from Zagreb to the coast)

 - 5 Ways to volunteer or give back in Zagreb

 - Croatian National Theater: HNK Zagreb (including 2021 program)